rackerlabs/deproxy/docs/howItWorks.rst

                                                  <--- 6.
 Response <---

-In such a situation, there needs to be a way to distinguish which requests are associated with which MessageChains when they reach the server.
+In such a situation, there needs to be a way to distinguish which requests are associated with which MessageChain_\s when they reach the server.
 Depending on the timing, the second request made might reach the server first.
-In order to keep track, makeRequest adds a special tracking header (Deproxy-Request-ID) with a unique identifier to each outgoing request, and associates it with the MessageChain for that request.
+In order to keep track, makeRequest_ adds a special tracking header (Deproxy-Request-ID) with a unique identifier to each outgoing request, and associates it with the MessageChain_ for that request.
-Typically, a proxy won't remove such a header from the request unless configured to do so, so this a reasonable safe way to keep track.
+Typically, a proxy won't remove such a header from the request unless configured to do so, so this a reasonably safe way to keep track.
-When the request reaches the endpoint, the tracking header value is used to get the associated MessageChain for the originating call to makeRequest, and a Handling object is added to the list.
+When the request reaches the endpoint, the tracking header value is used to get the associated MessageChain_ for the originating call to makeRequest_, and a Handling_ object is added to the list.
 ::

   ________